lunabrain-ai/lunabrain/docs/content/blog/openai-not-so-open/index.md

 Fast-forward to today, and OpenAI has pivoted to a profit-driven model.
 Critics, including co-founder Musk, argue that the company is now focused on speed and profit instead of positive human impact.

-## Elon Musk's Worst Nightmare: Close Source, Corporate Control of AI
+## Elon Musk's Worst Nightmare: Close SourcePage, Corporate Control of AI
 Musk has long considered AI to be "fundamental existential risk for human civilization".
 He has spent years calling for strict government regulation and caution around AI research, and received some interest from regulators.
 One of Musk's main suggestions was to [learn as much as possible](https://www.theguardian.com/technology/2017/jul/17/elon-musk-regulation-ai-combat-existential-threat-tesla-spacex-ceo) to better understand the